 TargetPlatform pairs an OS (Linux/Darwin/Windows) with an Arch (X86_64/Aarch64) - the setting-time

-coordinate you choose, defaulting to the build host.
-NativeRuntime is the task-time key you match on: it refines the
+coordinate, defaulting to the build host.
+NativeRuntime is the task-time key matched against: it refines the

 SNX.link links the binary for the enclosing configuration. run runs it, forwarding arguments and run / envVars;